Making A Bone String Nut

-Once the slots have been cut to their final depth, it is time for final polishing.
+Once the slots have been cut near their final depth, it is time for final polishing.
 To start, we will smooth out the slots with abrasive cord.
 This is to make sure the string can slide easily through without hanging up and falling out of tune.
 Then we will do a final shaping of the nut: removing any excess material from the top, finalizing the rounded profile of the back, and rounding off the sharp edges of the top.

-Once the nut is done, we tack it in place using a couple of drops of wood glue.
+Once the nut is done, we prefer to tack it in place using a couple drops of wood glue.
 We like wood glue for this job because is is strong enough to hold the nut in place but, in the event the nut ever needs to be replaced, it removes easily and does not leave a lot of residue to be cleaned up.

-About Guitar Repair Long Island:
+About Guitar Repair Long Island

 Guitar Repair Long Island is the area’s premier destination for fretted musical instrument care and maintenance.
-We fix all fretted instruments, including: guitars, basses, banjos, mandolins, and ukuleles.
-Conveniently located in Ronkonkoma NY, the shop is dedicated to providing quick, honest, and reliable service.
+Led by owner/head technician Erik Salomon, the shop is dedicated to providing quick, honest, and reliable service.
 Our vast experience in all aspects of instrument repair ensures that we can help with whatever your needs are.
-Contact us or book your appointment today
+Contact us with any questions or book your appointment today.